Identifying and Mitigating Radio Frequency Interference

 Who Should Attend?

-The workshop is geared toward systems engineers, RF engineers, antenna engineers, avionics engineers, and anyone needing to resolve RFI problems in the design process of their platform or product.
-The approach the class will take has been successfully applied to military aircraft, autonomous vehicles, satellites, ships, military ground vehicles, commercial space launch systems and platforms, and much more.
+The workshop targets systems engineers, RF engineers, antenna engineers, avionics engineers, and anyone needing to resolve RFI problems in the design process of their platform or product.
+The class uses an approach that has been successfully applied to military aircraft, autonomous vehicles, satellites, ships, military ground vehicles, commercial space launch systems and platforms, and much more.

 Schedule: